proot05/TimeSeriesForcasting/README.md

 </table>

 Along with other improvements to the 3D printer control software, this prediction algorithm led to the improvement in print quality when tracking a dynamically deforming surface depicted below.
 There are still some minor errors in the current printing performance, that are likely a result of other systematic errors, however, with this algorithm the performance has greatly improved.
+It seems that the prediction algorithm created here is very accurate and produces good enough performance for  use in the 3D printer control software.
+If at any point it is found that the algorithm needs to be further improved, potential methods for doing so are in the [Validation Discussion](#validation-discussion) section.

 <table>
   <tr>